urtop/cardgame/README.md

 ---

 ### Further enchanment suggestions
-- It is not the best practices neither Thread join nor Synchorized on this specific scenario .
+- It is not the best practices neither Thread join nor Synchronized on this specific scenario .
 - It should use MQ with blocking features in real production of distributed servers/clusters for data exchanges.
-- It should use Reids / ZooKeeper /Database as distributed locks for performance and avoid race conditions.
+- It should use Redis / ZooKeeper /Database as distributed locks for performance and avoid race conditions.
 - It also can be modified with ThreadPool way as the classic producers and consumer mode.
 - With the tight time,it may have some flaws,**Thanks for your reading!**
 ---